Golyshevite

-Golyshevite is a rare mineral of the eudialyte group, with formula Na10Ca3Ca6Zr3Fe2SiNb(Si3O9)2(Si9O27)2CO3(OH)3•H2O.
+Golyshevite is a rare mineral of the eudialyte group, with the formula Na10Ca3Ca6Zr3Fe2SiNb(Si3O9)2(Si9O27)2CO3(OH)3•H2O.
 The original formula was extended to show both the presence of cyclic silicate groups and silicon at the M4 site, according to the nomenclature of the eudialyte group.
 The characteristic feature of golyshevite is calcium-rich composition, with calcium at two main sites instead of one site.
 Together with feklichevite, fengchengite, ikranite and mogovidite it is a ferric-iron-dominant representative of the group.
 It is chemically similar to mogovidite.
 Golyshevite was named after Russian crystallographer Vladimir Mikhailovich Golyshev.

 Occurrence and association

 Golyshevite and mogovidite were found in calcium-bearing peralkaline pegmatites of the Kovdor massif, Kola Peninsula, Russia.
 Minerals associated with golyshevite are aegirine-augite, calcite, cancrinite, hedenbergite, orthoclase, pectolite, tacharanite, and thomsonite-Ca.

 Notes on chemistry

 Impurities in golyshevite include chlorine, potassium, manganese, aluminium, cerium and lanthanum.

 Notes on crystal structure

 Calcium in golyshevite is present at M(1) and N(4) sites.